A Look At My Psygnosis Amiga Collection

 Lemmings CD32. – DMA Design.
 1994.

-This is one of the things that really pissed me off when it came to the Amiga CD systems, yes I am on about the quick and dirty ports that they got as most of them was Amiga500 games on a CD with nothing new.
+This is one of the things that really pissed me off when it came to the Amiga CD systems, yes, I am on about the quick and dirty ports that they got, as most of them were Amiga 500 games on a CD with nothing new.

 Verdict: Major let down.
 Great game though.